HEALING CAN BE THE DIFFERENCE BETWEEN

 Years after the physical and sexual abuse ended, my life was like Mary's.
 I had the house, car, wonderful husband, and great kids.
 I pushed my past abuse so deep inside my soul, it was as if it never happen.
 It's called denial!

 My pain stayed put until it didn't.
 Little did I know, it never went away.
-When I least expected, the pain from my past was starring dead in my face like a double-barreled shotgun with both barrels fully loaded.
+When I least expected, my past was starring dead in my face like a double-barreled shotgun with both barrels fully loaded.
 The thought of a person hurting me in the manner they did was more than I could handle.
 So, I didn't.
 I began using drugs to numb my pain, or so I thought.
 Drug Addiction, for many, is a symptom of other things that happened in a person's life.

 Drug Addiction ain't no joke!
-People become dependent on a mood and mind-altering substance and will do anything to get it so they won't feel uncomfortable and/or emotional pain.
+People become dependent on a mood and mind-altering substance and will do anything to get it so they won't feel emotional pain.
 Now you're dealing with two monsters, abuse, and addiction.
 (People can also be addicted to food, sex, gambling, shopping, and so on to mask internal pain.)

 I'm going to cut to the chase.